 - A complete list of your medications, including how and when you take them.
-Do not bring your actual medications with you to the hospital unless directed to by your doctor.
+Do not bring your actual medications unless asked by your doctor.

-Any heart tests (such as a stress test or echocardiogram), lung tests (such as a chest X-ray or pulmonary function), or blood vessel exams (such as a carotid ultrasound), taken within the last two years.
+Any heart tests (such as a stress test or echocardiogram), lung tests (such as a chest X-ray), or blood vessel exams (such as a carotid ultrasound), taken within the last two years.

 What Does Your Preoperative Evaluation Include?

 - Blood pressure, heart rate, oxygen saturation, height and weight measurement